tobyhodges/fair-research-software/learners/setup.md

 * preferred text editor for Git to use (e.g. **Nano** or another text editor of your choice),
 * whether you want to use these settings globally (i.e. for every Git project on your machine).

-This can be done from a command line tool as follows:
+This can be done from a command line terminal as follows:

 ```bash
 $ git config --global user.name "Your Name"